-It is absolutely critical that your contribution to the lab is reliable, responsible, and productive.
+It is absolutely critical that your contribution to the lab is reliable, responsible, and productive in your lab tasks and with your contributions to the research.
 This is essential as it will yield the best data possible-thus providing us with an opportunity to advance the science of psychology.
 On a more pragmatic side, these factors will also be a big determinant of your course grade.
 The primary criteria for your final grade in this course will be your consistent performance throughout the semester-including your lab meeting and experiment attendance.
 I should also note that this is not a typical course and therefore does not follow a typical grading scheme.
 You will not be allowed to "idle" through this course and be comfortable with an average grade.
 As mentioned above, reliability and productivity will be the primary criteria for your grade, and lapses in either are not acceptable.
 As I expect you all to be the top performers at UT, I start out with the assumption that all students will receive an A in this course.
 Poor performance will result in significant grade reductions.
 If you have any questions about your grade at any time during the semester, please come talk to me.